 Without being preachy or trying to give parenting advice (because I’m not) I think that one way to stay civil, and allow your teen to still know that you are there for them no matter what, is to keep an open form of communication.
 This doesn’t mean try to be their best friend and tell them that everything they do is good and wonderful if it’s something harmful, but this means staying involved without being overbearing.
 It may sound a little cheesy but continuing to do projects and activities with your older children is still a good way to create bonds.
 If you want to include younger siblings that’s great or if you want it to be just you and your teen that might be best.
 All depends on your family situation.

 Arts and crafts are a good way to engage with your teen.
 Just get creative, take into consideration what your teen likes, and looking online for help never hurts.
 Here are some ideas:

 Crafted Love– A collage craft out of newspaper with a painted silhouette on it.
 You can really use this and make it your own.
 If you or your teen like a certain movie or song, paint a quote over the newspaper.
 Here is another example-

 You can really use old newspapers for an array of projects; decoupage lamps, folders, clocks, frames, even Light Sockets.

 Do you or teen like to garden?
-Do either of you have a self of collectibles?
+Do either of you have a shelf of collectibles?
 You can paint rocks.
-I know that sounds horribly not exciting but actually it can be a good project.
+I know that sounds horribly not exciting but actually, it can be a good project.
 You can use painted rocks as decoration around a bedroom, in the kitchen, as bookends, on the front porch, or out in the garden.